tilenp/TheMovieDatabase/README.md

 # The Movie Database

-A simple app written using Kotlin and MVVM design pattern.
+A playground project written using Kotlin and MVVM design pattern.
 The app shows infinite list of popular movies and their details retrieved from TMDb API.

 ## API Key
 Add your api key in the [gradle][1] file: